-No, there are no official broadcast nodes at this time, but it is possible to broadcast transactions using https://docs.minaexplorer.com/rest-api/ref.
-You can consider this as a backup, but we recommend broadcasting transactions yourself.
-Minaexplorer’s service rarely goes down because they run many nodes and they rarely all break at the same time.
+No, there are no official broadcast nodes at this time.
+However, you can broadcast transactions using https://docs.minaexplorer.com/rest-api/ref.
+Use this method as a backup, the recommended method is to broadcast transactions yourself.
+The Minaexplorer service rarely goes down because it runs on many nodes.

-Since Mina is a Proof of Stake (PoS) consensus network without lockup for staked tokens, we recommend staking these funds since not staking can hurt the chain quality of the Mina network.
+Since Mina is a Proof of Stake (PoS) consensus network without lockup for staked tokens, it is recommended to stak these funds to support the quality of the Mina network.
 Additionally, by not staking, you are missing out on staking rewards that you can otherwise be receiving from the Mina blockchain.

-You can look into staking this wallet, either by running your own block production node, or just by delegating your funds to a staking pool on the network.
-Out of these two options, the latter is simpler to set up (though it does incur about a delay between 18 to 29 days before you can begin getting rewards, as explained below).
+You can look into staking this wallet, either by running your own block production node or just by delegating your funds to a staking pool on the network.
+Delegating to a staking pool is simpler to set up.

-Staking will incur a delay between 18 to 29 days before you will start receiving rewards.
+Newly staked accounts incur a delay of 18 to 29 days before you start receiving rewards.

 Why is there a delay for staking to take effect?

 For purposes of ensuring consensus, there is a delay between when delegations are sent on the blockchain and when they take effect with respect to staking on the network.
-In other words, the staking ledger will always operate between 18 to 29 days behind the live ledger.
+The staking ledger always operates between 18 to 29 days behind the live ledger.